r-leyshon/daemon-ai-app/README.md

 - **Color**: Blue (#3498db)
 - **Purpose**: Suggests ways to improve clarity
 - **Example**: "Could this be expressed more clearly?"

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test locally
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

 For deployment issues, see the [Vercel Deployment Guide](./VERCEL_DEPLOYMENT_GUIDE.md).